garrandall/popular-music-data/tracks/don-t-want-to-be-a-fool-luther-vandross.md

 (No way) I mean no more
-(Never again) Ooh, no never
+(Never again) Oh, no never
 (I can't be a fool) Can't be, no way
 No way, no way
-Ooh, I don't want to be
+Oh, I don't want to be
 I don't want to be a fool, no

 (I can't love anybody walking on a one way street)